Automating Label Placement in CAD Drawings Using Minkowski Sums and Convex Hulls for Obstacle Detection

 Problem Description

-Computing the collision-free space for the “001” label in the example above
+Computing the collision-free space for the new label

 Sample code